prettier/prettier/docs/browser.md

 ### `prettier.format(code, options)`

-Differently than the `format` function from the [main API](api.md#prettierformatsource-options), this function does not load plugins automatically, so a `plugins` property is required if you want to load external plugins.
+Differently than the `format` function from the [main API](api.md#prettierformatsource-options), this function does not load plugins automatically, so a `plugins` property is required if you want to load plugins.
 This also means the parsers included in the Prettier package won't be loaded automatically, so you need to load them before using.

 See [Usage](browser.md#usage) below for examples.